 Staff should determine: Who has to approve the purchase?
 No one?
 Foreman?
 Department head?
 Purchasing Manager?
 Chief Executive?
 Council/Board/Commission?

 Services are classified in our Contracting for Services publication as:

 - A/E Professional Services

 - Purchased Services

 In almost all cases, services are procured using a Request for Proposals (RFP) process or – possibly – a Request for Qualifications (RFQ) process followed by an RFP.
 Once the category of service has been identified, the next step is to decide which process will be used to select a service provider.
 The Contracting for Services publication has more detail on levels of competitive solicitation and delineates those levels of competition as formal, informal, and minimal.
-Recommended levels of competitive solicitation by service type are available in table form for the following services

 Local governments have great latitude in setting their own policies and procedures, all except for Port Districts, which must follow Chapter 53.19 RCW for personal service contracts.
 Threshold dollar amounts in the three tables listed above can be modified by a jurisdiction to fit its comfort level.
 Agencies should recognize federal procurement limits as well as conditions of a grant or funding agency policies that may require advertising for a project.

 Now that you know all the important purchasing and contracting acronyms, impress (and really annoy) your colleagues by using some at your next staff meeting!

 MRSC is a private nonprofit organization serving local governments in Washington State.
 Eligible government agencies in Washington State may use our free, one-on-one Ask MRSC service to get answers to legal, policy, or financial questions.